seancorfield/seancorfield.github.io/content/md/posts/2021/03/25/little-things.md

   * clj-http throws exceptions by default for a lot of things and you can pass `:throw-exceptions false` to make it return HTTP status instead; http-kit doesn't throw exceptions (but can return an `:error` key for any non-HTTP exception encountered)
   * clj-http can process the body automatically `:as :json` (if you have Cheshire on your classpath!); http-kit requires explicit JSON conversion

-Since Cheshire only decodes the response body on a successful call, we already had to JSON-decode response bodies for non-200 HTTP status responses.
+Since clj-http only decodes the response body on a successful call, we already had to JSON-decode response bodies for non-200 HTTP status responses.
 Since we had that code in place, it wasn't much work to make it JSON-decode response bodies for 200 status responses as well.